climatic installation, 2018-2019

 in collaboration with Itamar Bergfreund & Bruce Yoder

-From a distance, the series of clouds can be observed floating in a repetitive pattern – as if they were encoded messages.
-The clouds conceal an algorithmic poem, coded into the winds.
-The air is used as an ephemeral storage medium, its information content dissolving over time.
-This serves as a metaphor for our modern societies: we are writing our stories into the atmosphere – both consciously and unconsciously – manifesting energy into tangible, albeit transient, forms.
+A continuous series of clouds, generated by a silvery machine-like sculpture, float over its surrounding and then slowly dissolve into thin air again.
+This seemingly natural phenomenon can be observed in strangely repetitive patterns.
+Its formation is indeed programmed and conceals an algorithmic poem, coded into the winds.
+The air is used as an ephemeral storage medium, its content gradually dissolving over time.
+A metaphor for our modern societies: we are constantly writing our stories into the atmosphere – both consciously and unconsciously – manifesting energy into tangible, albeit transient, forms.

 <> Structural design: Itamar Bergfreund, Lukas Truniger

 Adele Lin, Sophi Kravitz, Mat Pinner, Lukas Truniger